evercoinx/meme-tools/README.md

     yarn close-pool:raydium && yarn collect-funds && yarn get-funds
     ```

-2. Swap the collected SOL funds to USDT for each _main SVM_ wallet.
+2. Swap the collected SOL to USDC for each _main_ wallet.

-3. Transfer the collected funds from the imported _main SVM_ wallets to _my EVM_ wallet using [Rhino Bridge](https://app.rhino.fi/bridge?mode=receive&chainIn=SOLANA&chainOut=ETHEREUM&token=USDT).
+3. Transfer the collected USDC from the _main_ wallets to _my Metamask_ wallet using [Rhino Bridge](https://app.rhino.fi/bridge?mode=receive&chainIn=SOLANA&chainOut=ETHEREUM&token=USDC).